dandrea1/EN.685.648.81.FA23/Grading README.txt

-Download all files in this folder and move to home directory inside class VM "~/EN.685.648.81.FA23-main" Navigate to this folder in the terminal.
+Download all files in this folder and move to the home directory inside class VM "~/EN.685.648.81.FA23-main" Navigate to this folder in the terminal.

 1. cd EN.685.648.81.FA23-main